Sociopaths hate us – after we take away their toys.

 position of the body the soul is on its knees. ~ Victor Hugo

-My love for him broke utterly in the three days I discovered what he was.
-I was fortunate to have such clarity.
-I held no illusions or mistaken feelings that even a tiny breath of time with him had been real.
+My love for him vanished in one heart beat’s time at seeing the truth behind his pretty face.
+I held no illusions or mistaken feelings that even a tiny breath of my life with him had been real.
 He did his best to make me believe a deep vein of true love ran between us even during the ten days it took him to move out.

 Those hideous moments flipped on a dime to his blatant contempt for me.
 As harsh as the hatred for me was – it was the truth.
-His fake sugar-candy sweetness, softness and humility no longer soothed me: his false kindness was evil in disguise, and potentially more dangerous than his open plots and insults.
+His fake sugar-candy sweetness, softness and humility no longer soothed me; his false kindness was evil in disguise, and held more danger than his open plots and insults.

 Sociopaths hate us for being what we are – human – and paradoxically hijack our humanity because they have none.
 They need us for their survival – as in if we don’t believe them – if no one believed them – would they exist…?

-That said: Do not tempt a sociopath’s rage.
+That said: do not tempt a sociopath’s rage.
 It’s easy to ignite their erratic defense mechanisms.
 Do not underestimate the danger a sociopath represents.
+Without controls of any kind on what they do or say the dark places they might take their vindictive rage is a place we never want to see.
 Do not argue with them, challenge or threaten them.
-None of this leads anywhere but to more pain and risk for ourselves. – They don’t care what we think – except when it places them in a position of being exposed or loosing goods.
+None of this leads anywhere but to more pain and risk for ourselves. – They don’t care what we think, how we feel, what we want, or need – unless it places them in a position of being exposed or loosing things they’ve taken.
 When you see what they are, do this: zip it.
 Stay silent.
 Get them out.
 Or go yourself.